misoi/blog/_posts/2016-06-16-good programmer.md

 ---
 layout: post
-title: How to integrate your website with a facebook account
+title: HOW CAN I BECOME A GOOD PROGRAMMER?
 ---

-HOW CAN I BECOME A GOOD PROGRAMMER?

 “Everybody in the country should learn how to program a computer because it teaches you how to think” Steve jobs